 Smart security systems can be used to control much more than alarms.
 They can be used for remote control of gates, CCTV cameras, lighting, heating and so on.

 A professional installer such as Crown Securities UK will be able to help choose the best add-ons and install sensors in the right positions.

-Smart systems can be expensive and the cost can rise quickly if you add lots of extra components.
-Basic systems are much more affordable as technology improves and prices come down.
+Smart systems can be expensive, and the cost can rise if you add lots of extra components.
+Basic operations are much more affordable as technology improves and prices come down.

 The three main burglar alarm systems are hard-wired, wireless and smart.

 These are what they sound like and have physical wire connections between sensors and a control unit.

 Wired security systems can be cheaper to buy but more expensive to install as wires need to be hidden away if they are not to be unsightly.
 They can also be challenging to reconfigure if ever you want an upgrade.

 These use no wires at all and rely on battery-powered sensors that use radio signals to 'talk to' a central control panel.

 They are easy to install with no messy wires to connect, and upgrading is just a case of updating the software.
 Extra sensors are also easy to add and, if you move home, you can unplug the system and take it with you.
 The downside is they tend to be more expensive to buy.

 Some home security systems use local wi-fi to run the system and can connect to a desktop computer, laptop, tablet or even your smartphone.